 Australia’s superannuation system is one of the world’s largest pension schemes.
 The super industry now has $2.9 trillion in assets under management as of September 2020.
 There are also currently over a hundred different industry, retail, corporate and public sector super funds.
 So which ones are the biggest?

-The rankings are based on the Australian Prudential Regulation Authority’s (APRA) Annual Fund-level Superannuation Statistics, released in February 2017.
+The rankings below are based on the Australian Prudential Regulation Authority’s (APRA) Annual Fund-level Superannuation Statistics, released in December 2020.

 10 largest super funds – by members

-The table below displays the 10 super funds with the most members.
-Note that a single member can have accounts with multiple different super funds.
+Below are the 10 super funds with the most members based on APRA’s data.
+It’s worth noting that a single member can have accounts with multiple different super funds.

 10 largest super funds – by assets